Musare/Musare/README.md

   - Add songs from verified catalogue or YouTube videos
   - Ability to download in JSON format
 - **Stations**
+  - DJs - Allow other users to manage the station queue
   - Requests - Toggleable module to allow users to add songs to the queue
     - Configurable access level and per user request limit
     - Automatically request songs from selected playlists
     - Ability to search for songs from verified catalogue or YouTube videos
-  - Autofill - Toggleable module to allow owners to configure automatic filling of the queue from selected playlists
+  - Autofill - Toggleable module to allow owners or DJs to configure automatic filling of the queue from selected playlists
     - Configurable song limit
     - Play mode option to randomly play many playlists, or sequentially play one playlist